mattdw/django-dps/README.md

+# [Development has moved to https://github.com/gregplaysguitar/django-dps/](https://github.com/gregplaysguitar/django-dps/) - this repo is out of date.

 DPS payment processing for django.
 (Almost) completely agnostic about your models.
 By default, you never handle credit card details.
 Handles one-off and recurring payments.